learn-co-curriculum/node-modules-object-lab/README.md

 ## Introduction

+We have some customers data for testing our application before we implement the real database or REST API.
+It's a bad idea to store this data in the code, so you're task is to organize the data as a separate file.
+This way it will be easier to switch from this customer data to some other source later.

-In this lab, you'll master how to create, export and import a object module, i.e., a static module.
+In this lab, you'll master how to create, export and import an object module, i.e., a static module.

 ## Instructions